 Did you know that if you were to stop drinking alcohol you could save £1,000s a year?
 Even ordinary levels of alcohol consumption can cost the average person huge amounts of money.

 Really?
 Just a few drinks a week?

-Yes, alcohol costs us a lot more than just the price of a glass of vino.
-See below for the hidden costs of a drink – and how much you’re really spending.
+Yes, alcohol costs us a lot more than the price of a pint or two.
+Read on to learn the hidden costs of a drink – and how much you’re really spending.

 - The cost to the nation of alcohol consumption